postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 ### What is a Postman Collection?

 A Postman Collection lets you group individual requests together.
-These requests can be further organized into folders.
+You can organize these requests in folders.

 [![sample collection Echo](https://www.getpostman.com/img/v1/docs/thumbs/20.png)](https://www.getpostman.com/img/v1/docs/source/20.png)